Joyce Wilkinson Charitable Trust Fund

 What They Don't Fund

-- Individuals (only groups and organizations eligible)
+- Individuals (only groups and organisations eligible)

 - Projects outside the geographic focus area